Grab the reins: Controlling your life with lupus

 Controlling your relationships

 Coney now knows that people with lupus may not be able to control the disease, but she maintains they can take control of other parts of their life, from the food they eat to the people they surround themselves with.
-“Sometimes we will stay in a relationship that may not be good and causes us a great deal of stress.
-That’s something we do have control of.
-We can’t control other people, but we can choose who we spend time with and how we spend that time,” she says.

 Taking charge of areas of your life can be empowering and offer optimism.
 The first question to ask yourself about a particular aspect of your life is, “Is this something I can control?” says Charles Merrill, PsyD, a psychologist in private practice in New York City.

 Educating yourself about lupus can help you answer that question.
 “The more you understand your condition, the better you’ll be able to evaluate what you can control and what you can’t control,” Merrill says.
-You’ll learn how much sleep you need, what foods you should eat, and whether that beach vacation will be doable.

 "I determined that the people I needed and wanted around me were people who could handle what was going on."

-Faith Dean, of Dallas, learned to accept what she could and couldn’t control after she was hospitalized in 2001 at age 24 with idiopathic thrombocytopenic purpura (ITP).
+Faith Dean, of Dallas, learned to accept what she could and couldn’t control after she was hospitalized in 2001 with idiopathic thrombocytopenic purpura (ITP).
 ITP reduces the number of your body’s platelets, which are necessary to prevent bleeding.
 Dean was down to 4,000 platelets per microliter of blood—a normal count is 150,000 or more.
 Aiming to increase her platelet count, doctors put her on prednisone and removed her spleen.
 Soon after, she was diagnosed with lupus, and she spent the next seven years in and out of the hospital, sometimes for months at a time.

 Although family members lived nearby, she says they didn’t visit much or provide emotional support.
 While initially hurt and embarrassed, Dean realized she only wanted visits from people who truly wanted to be there.
-“I determined that the people I needed and wanted around me were people who could handle what was going on,” she says.
-“I didn’t want people there just because they felt it was an obligation to visit me.”

 Controlling your reactions

 When she became ill, Dean tried to keep living the life she once had.
 “I felt like I needed to maintain everything.
 It didn’t matter that I was sick, I still needed to do everything I was supposed to do.”
 That included keeping a clean house and not gaining weight, even though she was on prednisone.
 She was depressed and angry, but she eventually realized that if she continued to try to maintain a “perfect life,” she was going to drive herself crazy.
 Instead, she re-evaluated her life: what she wanted and who she wanted to be.
-Now in remission, Dean is enrolled in nursing school at the El Centro campus of Dallas County College.

-And now, when she starts to become frustrated about things out of her control, she sets a time limit.
+When she starts to become frustrated about things out of her control, she sets a time limit.
 “I tell myself, ‘You get 15 minutes to feel sorry for yourself and say this isn’t fair, and then you get over it.’”

 “Anger in itself is not a bad thing,” Merrill says.
 “The challenge is to find ways to channel that anger in ways that are productive.”